Invisalign Dentist On Long Island NY 11797

 As long as the person administering the treatment is qualified, then Invisalign is completely safe.
 There is no concern with getting scratched by wires, or having any materials, such as rubber bands come into contact with your mouth.

-Traditional braces can also cause pain and discomfort, while Invisalign braces are extremely comfortable.
+Traditional braces can also cause pain and discomfort, while clear braces are extremely comfortable.
 One of the best things about these braces is that they are virtually pain-free.
 Many patients have reported headaches and tooth pain when wearing traditional braces.
 Plus, there can be irritation of the gums and the inside of the mouth as well.
-With Invisalign, the trays can be removed and inserted quickly and painlessly, and with no discomfort.
+With plastic aligners, the trays can be removed and inserted quickly and painlessly, and with no discomfort.
 Even switching out old aligners with new ones is quick and easy, and painless on your teeth, gums, and the inside of your mouth.

 How Long Does Invisalign Take To See Results?

 In some cases, patients report seeing results in just a few weeks.
-With Invisalign, it is easier for patients to track their results as they happen, since they can take the trays out and examine the condition and position of their teeth.
+With clear aligners, it is easier for patients to track their results as they happen, since they can take the trays out and examine the condition and position of their teeth.
 Seeing progress helps to motivate patients to keep up with wearing their braces as often as possible, and feeling more confident as the treatment period goes on.

 Is It Possible To Get Aligners Just On The Top Or Bottom?